 Common Name: Ragged Robin

-Lychnis flos-cuculi is a Perennial up to 0.60 metres tall.
+Lychnis flos-cuculi is a perennial plant that can grow up to 0.60 metres tall.

 It has uses.